pippinbarr/SNAKISMS/process/SNAKES.md

 Or should it be that you hit the thing and then it just waits until you're ready move in an available direction?

+### Utilitarian
+You have two branches (defined with walls) and as a utilitarian you should go down the one with the most apples because it’s the greatest “good”…
+So you can WIN or LOSE this version of the game, rather than just have a GAME OVER

+* “You WIN, you ate FIVE APPLES”
+* “You LOSE, you only ate ONE APPLE”

+***two branches, choose to eat one apple (lose) or three apples (win) (or die, which would lose too)***